chromatone/chromatone.center/academy/educators/index.md

   - avatar: /img/starov.jpg
     name: Denis K Starov
     pos: Founder, designer and developer
-    place: Based in Moscow, Russia
+    place: Based in Phuket, Thailand
     about: I'm a broad range designer and enthusiastic open source developer.
 So I explore music with the web browser.
 And share my experiments and explorations with everyone here.
     interactions:
       - Online guidance